another-maverick/search_algorithms_python/README.md

 # search_algorithms_python
-A collection of search algorithms using python
+A collection of search algorithms written in python